Chronic Care Management in Michigan.

 How does CCM work for providers in Michigan?

 Chronic Care Management (CCM) enables Michigan providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in Michigan include heart disease, diabetes, COPD.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-MI Medicaid provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for Michigan organizations running CCM programs.
+MI Medicaid provides partial supplementary coverage.
+Serving 1.9M seniors with +13% by 2035 projected growth, Michigan's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 5+ major health systems including Beaumont Health and Spectrum Health running CCM programs.
+As an Interstate Medical Licensure Compact member, Michigan facilitates cross-state CCM delivery.

 Medicare Billing